cybernerddd/Web-app-hacking/dom/dom-class-02.md

 };
 ```
 ## Tip
-If the button or form doesn't exist yet when your script runs, use:
+If the button or form doesn't exist yet when my script runs, use:
 ```js
 window.onload = function() {
   // Your hijack code here